-Our Group capital investment plan is to invest around £60bn in the five-year period from April 2024 to March 2029.
-As part of this plan we aim to deliver £51bn of green capital investment across the five-year period from April 2024 to March 2029.
+As part of our investor guidance during our 2023/24 earnings announcement on 23 May 2024, we stated that our Group capital investment plan is to invest around £60 billion in the five-year period from April 2024 to March 2029.
+As part of this plan we aim to deliver £51 billion of green capital investment across the five-year period from April 2024 to March 2029.
+This commitment demonstrates our dedication to supporting sustainable investments that adhere to the EU's Taxonomy standards.